The day I died, I was in the supermarket.

 “Becky, it’s not as if –”

-I gasped as a shaft of pain shot up my spine and into my head.
-It felt like a poker had stabbed into of my brain.
-My hand shot round to the base of my neck, to feel what had happened.
-I blinked in surprise – there was nothing there.
+I gasped as a hot spike of pain shot up my spine and stabbed itself into my head.
+It was like a poker had been thrust into my brain.
+My hand shot to the base of my neck, to feel what had happened, but there was nothing there.

 “Babe?”
 Becky asked, her face screwed up with concern.
 “What’s wrong?”